-INFANT/TODDLER CHILD CARE SPECIALIST (IC31)
+INFANT/TODDLER CHILD CARE SPECIALIST (IC31) Technical Certificate of Credit

 The Early Childhood Care and Education Infant/Toddler Child Care Specialist TCC program is a sequence of five courses designed to prepare students with the basics needed for working with infants and toddlers.
 The program provides an intense look at understanding and learning activities and proper care needed for infants and toddlers.
 Graduates have qualifications to be employed in early care and education settings including child care centers, Head Start, and Georgia Pre-K programs.
+Students will have to submit a satisfactory criminal background check and possible drug screen and/or tuberculosis skin test in order to be placed in an observation, lab, practicum or internship site to complete portions of their educational training.

-Technical Certificate of Credit Program Length 15 Credit Hours Education Requirements High School Diploma or GED required, Minimum Age: 16 Warner Robins, Macon, and Milledgeville Campuses and Putnam Offered County Center Credit Hours ECCE 1101 Introduction to Early Childhood Care and Education 3 ECCE 1103 Child Growth and Development 3 ECCE 1105 3 Health, Safety, and Nutrition ECCE 2330 Infant/Toddler Development 3 Infant/Toddler Group Care and Curriculum ECCE 2332 3
+Program Length Education Requiren Offered 15 Credit Hours nents High school graduate or GED required; Minimum age: 16 Warner Robins, Macon, and Milledgeville Campuses and Putnam County Co enter ECCE 1103 Chil ECCE 1105 Hea ECCE 2330 Infa oduction to Early Childhood Care and Education d Growth and Development Ith, Safety, and Nutrition nt/Toddler Development nt/Toddler Group Care and Curriculum Total Hours Credit Hours 3 3 3 3 3 3 15